piborg/monster-self-drive/README.md

 The track can be either thin or thick depending on your needs.
 The thickest width we would recommend is about 60 cm (2 ft) and the smallest about 2.5 cm (1 in), something around 30 cm (1 ft) works rather well.
 With narrower tracks you will need the robot to follow the course more precisely to make sure it does not get lost.
 Wider tracks can follow the course in a looser fashion, but will likely stray further from the central line of the track.

+Check out [Formula Pi](https://www.formulapi.com/?ref=selfdrive) to get an idea of what a fully walled track can look like.
+There are also videos of how MonsterBorgs can perform on this track from just the camera image on our [YouTube channel](https://www.youtube.com/channel/UCKyhhVOx8BjZKJWLQTuc67g).

 ## Getting setup
 Unlike most of our examples, this code needs a bit of adjustment before it is ready to go.
-The default settings are setup for following one of the red lanes on our Formula Pi track.
+The default settings are setup for following one of the red lanes on our [Formula Pi track](https://www.formulapi.com/track-1?ref=selfdrive).
 You should be able to follow any nice obvious colour, but bright colours will work better.

-Before starting you will want a connection to your robot where you can see graphical output, such as VNC, and actual monitor, or SSH with X11 forwarding enabled.
-This will allow us to see what effect our changes have on what the robot can see.
+Before starting you will want a connection to your robot where you can see graphical output, such as VNC, an actual monitor, or SSH with X11 forwarding enabled.
+This will allow you to see what effect the changes have on what the robot can see.
 It is best to do the setup on the MonsterBorg itself when sat on the floor so that the camera height is correct for your track.

 From the Raspberry Pi begin by running the main script:
 ```bash